hubermanophir/pre-course-2021-final-boilerplate/README.md

 6. To the left, my social account links : Instagram, Github, Codepan and my daily Spotify mix, highly recommended.

+7. Every time the app fetches data a loading gif appears on the screen.
+When the fetch ends the gif will disappear.
 <br>

 ## sources